Vaithre/lunar-plasma/DOCUMENTATION.md

 > [!NOTE]
 > Lunar Plasma does not have a standardized way to add user modules yet.
 Feel free to experiment with them, but they may break in future versions.

+This documentation is preliminary.
+Although its content is accurate, its presentation could be improved by a lot!

 ## Contents

 - [Getting started](#getting-started)